Wind Sprints: Plot

 Eric is told about Ray "Voodoo" Tatum (Aldis Hodge), a quarterback from Louisiana who was displaced by Hurricane Katrina, showing promise as a potential replacement for Matt.
 Eric reluctantly accompanies Buddy (Brad Leland) and Mac (Blue Deckert) to a motel room where Voodoo and his family live.
 Buddy is offering a proper housing and fund for Voodoo if he joins the team, but Eric surprises by explaining that Voodoo must earn his place in the field.
-As he expresses his frustrations with Tami (Connie Britton), they watch a news report where Smash (Gaius Charles) says that Eric should be working even more in winning games.
+As he expresses his frustrations with Tami (Connie Britton), they watch a news report where Smash (Gaius Charles) says that Eric should be working even more on winning games.
 Annoyed by Smash's comments, Eric has the team meet him at the field house within 30 minutes and forces them to run wind sprints up and down a hill during a storm.
 While the team feels exhausted, Smash leads the team to eventually chant their motto, "clear eyes, full hearts, can't lose.", signifying that they can still find a way to win, but they have to work together.
 Before they head back to the field house, Eric reassures Tim that he is not to blame for Jason's condition.
 Nevertheless, Eric has Tim walk back home instead of accompanying the team on the bus, as punishment for walking out of practice.